 *the percentage of unique candidates that only applied to this specialty (out of the PSRO-coordinated specialties).

-**2017-2018 did not include candidates that also applied to clinical oncology as the data was not available; it is likely that had this been available the percentage would have been similar to 2015/2016.
+**Since 2017 not included candidates that also applied to clinical oncology as the data was not available; it is likely that had this been available the percentage would have been similar to 2015/2016.

 |Year||Apps.||NTN posts||LAT posts||Total posts||Comp.|